U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Amy Hagopian (University of Washington)

-Ana Carolina Díaz Beltrán (University of Texas, Rio Grande Valley)
+Ana Carolina Díaz Beltrán (University of Texas Rio Grande Valley)

 Anand Vaidya (Reed College)